 Sometimes when we think about homeschooling we forget about the freedoms that homeschooling can bring.
 We get caught up worrying about what our kids are learning, about how much screen time they are getting, and whether we are doing a good job or not.
 Let’s talk about the homeschool freedoms that we forget about in the crazy days of homeschooling.

 This post contains affiliate links, see my disclosure policy for more information.

 You can walk away from a textbook.
 There is no rule that says you have to finish a textbook or workbook, or curriculum just because you started it.

 You get to put away that book that no one likes.
 Been there, done that.
 If you are struggling to read the book, your kids completely have no interest in it, that is on the curriculum list, or that is supposed to be an amazing book, put it away.
 Maybe you can pick it up and try it again later, but you can also just put it away forever, donate it.

 Your kids get to learn at their own pace.
-They are going to be rushed to learn the new skill to keep them at par with their peers instead they have the freedom to learn at their own pace.
+They aren’t going to be rushed to learn the new skill to keep them at par with their peers instead they have the freedom to learn at their own pace.
 One child might pick up reading at an early age while another might be seven before they learn to read independently.